The Smart Facility project is part of StB Cargo and aims at:

 The backbone for the SFOC audit is the Smart Facility Checklist which contains a list of capacities derived from IATA's Cargo Standards against which a cargo facility can be measured.
 The Smart Facility Checklist is included in the online publication of the IATA Cargo Handling Manual (ICHM).

 Benefits of streamlining cargo operations audit processes

 - Standardization of individual audit requirements for handling facilities in the industry

 - Simplification of multiple audits over time through mutual recognition of the SFOC -> elimination of audit fatigue

-- Decrease in audit costs/redundancies for SLA adherence
+- A decrease in audit costs/redundancies for SLA adherence

-- Easy matchmaking between Shipper, Freight Forwarder, Airline and Cargo Handling Agent, through transparent display of services and capacities offered
+- Easy matchmaking between Shipper, Freight Forwarder, Airline and Cargo Handling Agent, through the transparent display of services and capacities offered

 - Easy benchmarking against industry standards and identification of gaps in processes